-Last but not least a lot of Japanese like to take a bathe every day because of the health benefits.
-The soak in the hot tub will warm up your whole body and speed up its blood circulation.
+Last but not least a lot of Japanese like to take a bath every day because of the health benefits.
+The soak in the hot tub will warm up your whole body and speed up your blood circulation.
 So more oxygen is carried to your internal organs and your metabolism is enhanced.

-Why do Japanese share bath water?
-In Japan, the bathwater is not for cleansing your body, it is for soaking.
-Washing your body and washing your hair is done before entering the bathtub.
+Why do the Japanese share their bathwater?
+In Japan, bathwater is not for cleansing your body, it is for soaking.
+Washing your body and washing your hair are done before entering the bathtub.
 That’s why even though the bathwater is shared by different people, it stays clean and can be enjoyed by the whole family.